brianmueller/cssi-curriculum/_lessons/javascript/2-javascript-datatypes-strings-walkthrough.md

 ---
   layout: post
-  title: 2-javascript-datatypes-strings-walkthrough
+  title: Datatypes and String Methods
   language: javascript
 ---

-# Javascript Data Types and String Methods

-After the lesson, you'll be able to understand:
+## After the lesson, you'll be able to understand:
 + JS data types
 + Strings and string methods
   + length